basecamp/trix/README.md

 Trix automatically accepts files dragged or pasted into an editor and inserts them as attachments in the document.
 Each attachment is considered _pending_ until you store it remotely and provide Trix with a permanent URL.

 To store attachments, listen for the `trix-attachment-add` event.
-Upload the attached files with XMLHttpRequest yourself and set the attachment’s URL attribute upon completion.
+Upload the attached files with XMLHttpRequest yourself and set the attachment’s URL and HREF attributes upon completion.
 See the [attachment example](https://trix-editor.org/js/attachments.js) for detailed information.

 If you don’t want to accept dropped or pasted files, call `preventDefault()` on the `trix-file-accept` event, which Trix dispatches just before the `trix-attachment-add` event.